-Baxter Healthcare SA, one of our stockholders and collaborators, and our chairman of the board of directors, as well as certain of our existing stockholders, including certain of our directors, have indicated an interest in purchasing up to an aggregate of \$26.0 million of shares of our common stock in this offering, or 2,000,000 shares at an assumed initial public offering price of \$13.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering.
-The foregoing discussion and tables do not reflect any potential purchases by these stockholders.
+Baxter Healthcare SA, one of our stockholders and collaborators, and our chairman of the board of directors, as well as certain of our existing stockholders, including certain of our directors, have agreed to purchase an aggregate of 1,813,335 shares of our common stock in this offering at the initial public offering price.
+The foregoing discussion and tables do not reflect any purchases by these stockholders.